Electricity bills, stop to the protected market. The secret to saving 113 euros

 Can a vulnerable person always return to guardianship?

-Yes, there are no deadlines for vulnerable people wishing to return to protection.
+Yes, there are no deadlines for vulnerable people who wish to return to protection.

 What happens to non-vulnerable people still in protection on June 30?